Exercise After C-Section: Everything You Want to Know

-Vasi believes that a healthy woman, with no complications, can start running, swimming and doing yoga six weeks after surgery.
+Vasi says that in her opinion, a healthy woman with no complications can generally start running, swimming and doing yoga six weeks after surgery.
 Ryan, however, believes that to ensure the health of one’s pelvic floor, it’s better to wait a full three months.

 The fact of the matter is, every woman heals at a different rate, so it’s best to assess how much pain you’re feeling at the site of the c-section incision.
 One way to tell if you’re fully healed, according to Ryan: The Jumping Test.
 Standing with a full bladder and feet shoulder-width apart, jump up and down 20 times, then cough five times.
-If you do not leak urine or feel pain then you should be ready to gradually return to more vigorous sports.
+If you don’t leak any urine or feel any pain, then you should be ready to gradually return to more vigorous sports.

-The moral of the story: You will be able to return to your favorite exercises soon.
+The moral of the story: You’ll be able to return to your favorite exercises soon.
 You just need to give yourself the time to heal properly—your body will thank you in the long run!

 And if you simply aren’t sure, ask for professional help.
 “I would advise consulting with a PT trained in women’s health to assess the muscles and plan an exercise protocol for the patient tailored to her needs and physical status,” says Vasi.

 As for what exercises to avoid after a c-section?
-While Vasi says that these exercises aren’t unsafe per se, she would avoid them all the same: crunches and curl-ups, especially if a woman has a diastasis (when the large abdominal muscles separate).
+Crunches and curl-ups top the list, Vasi says.
+She explains that while they’re not unsafe per se, she would avoid them all the same, especially if a woman has diastasis recti (when the large abdominal muscles separate).
 Women with abdominal separation should absolutely consult a physical therapist before post-op exercising.

 Vasi also notes that you should avoid running if you have incontinence or organ prolapse.
 If you’re dealing with either, a physical therapist can advise when and how you can get back into running.

 Avoid doing full planks (with the legs straight) right after delivery.
-Try starting with half planks, with the knees bent first.
+Instead, try starting with half planks, with the knees bent first.
 Why?
 “It’s rare that I see people doing them correctly—including athletes!” she says.
 And done incorrectly, they can do more harm than good.

 And now for the question on all of your minds: What’s the quickest way to flatten a tummy after having a c-section?
 Ryan recommends the following four exercises:

-Of course, Ryan points out that all of these are useless if you are not engaging your core muscles properly.
+Of course, Ryan points out that all of these are useless if your form is off.
 You need to be properly aligned, breathing correctly and engaging your core, which should feel as if your lower tummy is gently stiffening (without forcing it!).
 That’s what will flatten your tummy and strengthen your body postpartum.